Company and tax law

 The preponderance of foreigners in the Principality of Monaco has an impact on family law litigation, which is frequently of an international nature.

-Among the latest reforms, Law No. 1.440 of 5 December 2016 amended certain provisions of the Civil Code relating to the family name (devolution of the mother’s name, “name of use”).
+- Law No. 1.440 of 5 December 2016 amended certain provisions of the Civil Code relating to the family name (devolution of the mother’s name, “name of use”).

-Law No. 1.450 of 4 July 2017 introduced the possibility of alternating residence for the child in case of separation or divorce, and recasted the provisions relating to family mediation.
+- Law No. 1.450 of 4 July 2017 introduced the possibility of alternating residence for the child in case of separation or divorce, and recasted the provisions relating to family mediation.

-Finally, Law No. 1.474 of 2 July 2019 introduced new measures for the protection of vulnerable adults (guardianship by Court Order and mandate for future protection) and expressly affirmed the fundamental principles in this field, in the wake of Recommendation No. R(99) of the Committee of Ministers to Member States of the Council of Europe on Principles concerning the legal protection of incapable adults.
+- Law No. 1.474 of 2 July 2019 introduced new measures for the protection of vulnerable adults (guardianship by Court Order and mandate for future protection) and expressly affirmed the fundamental principles in this field, in the wake of Recommendation No. R(99) of the Committee of Ministers to Member States of the Council of Europe on Principles concerning the legal protection of incapable adults.

-It should be noted that Law n° 1.481 of 17 December 2019 introduced into the Civil Code the civil solidarity contracts (CCS) [contrats civils de solidarité], namely the common life contract (CVC) [contrat de vie commune], which recognises free union in the Principality, and the cohabitation contract (CDC) [contrat de cohabitation], which can be concluded between two members of the same family and living under the same roof.
+- Law n° 1.481 of 17 December 2019 introduced into the Civil Code the civil solidarity contracts ["contrats civils de solidarité"], namely the common life contract ["contrat de vie commune"], which recognises free union in the Principality, and the cohabitation contract (CDC) ["contrat de cohabitation"], which can be concluded between two members of the same family and living under the same roof.

-Moreover, Law No. 1.494 of 8 July 2020 created the offence of fraudulent organisation or aggravation of insolvency, which punishes fraud resulting from the various acts of impoverishment carried out by the debtor in order to claim insolvency and thus prevent the recovery of the debt on his assets.
+- Law No. 1.494 of 8 July 2020 created the offence of fraudulent organisation or aggravation of insolvency, which punishes fraud resulting from the various acts of impoverishment carried out by the debtor in order to claim insolvency and thus prevent the recovery of the debt on his assets.
 This offence covers convictions handed down by the civil courts in matters of maintenance, court decisions and judicially approved agreements imposing an obligation to pay benefits, subsidies or contributions to the costs of the marriage.

-A wide-ranging reform of civil procedure was carried out by Law No 1.511 of 2 December 2021, which updated and introduced major innovations to the organisation and operation of civil proceedings, based on Monegasque judicial practice, and in some cases inspired by French civil procedure.
+- A wide-ranging reform of civil procedure was carried out by Law No 1.511 of 2 December 2021, which updated and introduced major innovations to the organisation and operation of civil proceedings, based on Monegasque judicial practice, and in some cases inspired by French civil procedure.
 With regard to family law in particular, the practice of emergency placement of a minor by the public prosecutor’s office has been codified.

-Finally, it may be noted that Law No 1.512 of 3 December 2021 extended from 10 to 20 years the time limit for acquiring Monegasque nationality for a foreign national who marries a Monegasque national.
+- Law No 1.512 of 3 December 2021 extended from 10 to 20 years the time limit for acquiring Monegasque nationality for a foreign national who marries a Monegasque national.
 This new 20-year period applies to persons married as from 1 July 2022.

 Labour law

-The law firm 99 Avocats advises and represents mainly companies and their managers, notably:
+The law firm 99 AVOCATS advises and represents mainly companies and their managers, notably:

 - Social impact of restructuring